rust-lang/book/src/ch14-03-cargo-workspaces.md

 └── target
 ```

-The workspace has one *target* directory at the top level for the compiled
+The workspace has one *target* directory at the top level that the compiled
-artifacts to be placed into; the `adder` package doesn’t have its own *target*
+artifacts will be placed into; the `adder` package doesn’t have its own
-directory.
-Even if we were to run `cargo build` from inside the *adder*
+*target* directory.
+Even if we were to run `cargo build` from inside the
-directory, the compiled artifacts would still end up in *add/target* rather
+*adder* directory, the compiled artifacts would still end up in *add/target*
-than *add/adder/target*.
-Cargo structures the *target* directory in a workspace
+rather than *add/adder/target*.
+Cargo structures the *target* directory in a
-like this because the crates in a workspace are meant to depend on each other.
+workspace like this because the crates in a workspace are meant to depend on
-If each crate had its own *target* directory, each crate would have to
+each other.
+If each crate had its own *target* directory, each crate would have
-recompile each of the other crates in the workspace to have the artifacts in
+to recompile each of the other crates in the workspace to place the artifacts
-its own *target* directory.
-By sharing one *target* directory, the crates can
+in its own *target* directory.
+By sharing one *target* directory, the crates
-avoid unnecessary rebuilding.
+can avoid unnecessary rebuilding.

 ### Creating the Second Package in the Workspace

-Next, let’s create another member package in the workspace and call it `add_one`.
+Next, let’s create another member package in the workspace and call it
-Change the top-level *Cargo.toml* to specify the *add_one* path in the
+`add_one`.
+Change the top-level *Cargo.toml* to specify the *add_one* path in
-`members` list:
+the `members` list:

 <span class="filename">Filename: Cargo.toml</span>